mhxion/awesome-discord-communities/README.md

 ## Art of Computer Science

-All discussions about the concepts behind modern, and classical computing and its relatives.
+Discussions about the concepts behind modern, and classical computing and its relatives.

 ### Computer Science